-Thinking it would be nice to have the The Former Wife join me, I looked for a place that was amenable to hiking, camping and would be off the beaten path.
+Thinking it would be nice to have the a past partner join me, I looked for a place that was amenable to hiking, camping and would be off the beaten path.

 My usual methods were used to find such a place.
 A specific place was found on the map.
 Further research made it to be a locals favorite that is lightly used.

 As a general overview, I went to the Kiowa Grasslands of northeast New Mexico not far from the Colorado border.

 If the light pollution map held true, it was a place I expected to be isolated and remote feeling.

 I’ve been finding more and more of the wildness and remote feeling I crave in the High Plains.

 And this place was no exception.

 We drove through the sprawl of the Colorado Front Range, made it south past Pueblo and noticed the usual change once in the southern part of Colorado: More open space, less aggressive atmosphere, more remote feeling.

 Soon we crossed into New Mexico proper and eventually made our way east past small towns that have seen better days.